auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Discuss the universe as information.
 Explain neural networks.
 Discuss the paper on dendrites.
 Breakdown the universe from an AI perspective.
 Discuss optimal AI method AIXI.
+Add the chaos gif showing 3 points in non-periodic motion.
+Discuss relation to universe as similar.
+Discuss Mandelbrot and convergence.
+We may never be able to know anything completely (reductionism doesn't work).